mjlyons/fridgebot/README.md

 ## Persistent setup (Ubuntu/RaspberryPi OS)

+You'll probably want to host fridgebot on a machine that's up all the time.
+I use a RaspberryPi for this.

+You'll also want to make sure it's always running, otherwise you can't count on it to page you.
 The most reliable and native way to do this on Ubuntu is to use **systemd**.

----

-1. Create a script to start fridgebot.
+### 1. Create a script to start fridgebot.

 I put my script in ~/scripts/run-fridgebot.sh.
 Don't forget to `chmod u+x <your-script>`!